-Remember that you’ve only got a certain amount of space on the application and on the day, if you’re fortunate enough to be short-listed, you will only have twenty minutes to present to the judging panel and twenty five minutes for a questions and answer session from them so not being precise is not going to work in your favour …
+Remember that you’ve only got a certain amount of space on the business awards application and on the day, if you’re fortunate enough to be short-listed, you will only have twenty minutes to present to the judging panel and twenty-five minutes for a questions and answer session from them so not being precise is not going to work in your favour …

 Winning an award

 If you’re shortlisted and you are organising your presentation, try where possible to ensure that the Founder and leader of the company is involved in the presentation.
-The reality that many companies apply via their marketing staff is one that the judges are aware of, however, any extenuating circumstances aside, don’t forget that these are sought-after awards and the company who cares the most to ensure the CEO or Founder is involved in the presentation is definitely streets ahead of one that can’t be bothered to make time for it.
+The reality that many companies send in their business awards application via their marketing staff is one that the judges are aware of, however, any extenuating circumstances aside, don’t forget that these are sought-after awards and the company who cares the most to ensure the CEO or Founder is involved in the presentation is definitely streets ahead of one that can’t be bothered to make time for it.

 P is for preparation

-If you are fortunate enough to be shortlisted as a finalist, turn up on time and be well prepared to present.
+If you are fortunate enough to be shortlisted as a finalist, turn up on time and be well prepared to present your business awards application.
 Ensure that your documents are to hand and your tech is working well.
 Setting up at least a good 15 minutes beforehand will hopefully give you enough time to ensure this.